re1n0/linux_rocksmith/guides/setup/deck-native.md

 ## Installing RS_ASIO

 1. [Download](https://github.com/mdias/rs_asio/releases) the newest release, unpack everything to the root of your Rocksmith installation (`$STEAMLIBRARY/steamapps/common/Rocksmith2014/`)
 1. Edit RS_ASIO.ini: fill in `wineasio-rsasio` where it says `Driver=`.
 Do this for every Output and Input section.
 You could also fill in `WineASIO` instead.
+Alternatively, you can [download mine](https://github.com/theNizo/linux_rocksmith/blob/main/RS_ASIO.ini).

 And you're done with RS_ASIO.
 But in case you want to configure the inputs further (relevant for multiplayer), see [this](/guides/setup-rs-asio.md).